-In June 2009, Sushant was cast in 'Pavitra Rishta' as Manav Deshmukh, a role that proved to be a breakthrough and for which he received several awards as Best TV actor.
+In 2009, Sushant was cast in 'Pavitra Rishta' as Manav Deshmukh, a role that proved to be a breakthrough and for which he received several awards as Best TV actor.
 He played a mechanic who falls in love with Archana, an uneducated, caring woman, played by Ankita Lokhande.
 Manav and Archana's love is tested through challenges.
 Sushant and Ankita won many Best Couple awards for their on-screen chemistry in Pavitra Rishta that fuelled a real-life romance between the two.
 In October 2011, Sushant decided to quit Pavitra Rishta to pursue a film-making course abroad.
 He was replaced by Hiten Tejwani after the show saw a leap of 20 years.

-Sushant auditioned for Abhishek Kapoor's 'Kai Po Che' (2013) and bagged the role of one of the three leads.
+In 2013, Sushant auditioned for Abhishek Kapoor's Kai Po Che and bagged the role of one of the three leads.
 Sushant's dynamic debut in Bollywood garnered rave reviews and earned him the Star Guild and Screen awards for Best Male Debut.
-The film has been a critical and a commercial success.
-In an old interview with PTI, Sushant Singh Rajput shot to fame with the TV serial 'Pavitra Rishta', quit the show for his big break.
+The film has been a critical and commercial success.
+It was said that Sushant quit his most popular show Pavitra Rishta for his big Bollywood break.
 But Rajput said that contrary to reports his decision to leave the show had nothing to do with his film career.
 "I didn't quit the show for the film.
 These are all rumours.
-I wanted to quit the show because my character was getting monotonous and I wanted to do something different in my life."
+I wanted to quit the show because my character was getting monotonous and I wanted to do something different in my life," Sushant had said.

-As the year ends, let's take a look at Sushant Singh Rajput's celluloid journey.
-The actor started his acting career with soap operas like 'Pavitra Rishta,' later, he changed his path and made it big on the silver screen.
-Sushant made a dynamic debut in Bollywood with 'Kai Po Che!' and after garnering critical acclaim with 'MS Dhoni: The Untold Story,' the actor is all set for his next release - Kedarnath, opposite Saif Ali Khan and Amrita Singh's daughter, Sara Ali Khan.
+As his next film, Chhichhore is all set to hit theatres on September 6, let's take a look at Sushant Singh Rajput's celluloid journey.
+The actor started his acting career with soap operas like Pavitra Rishta.
+Later, he changed his path and made it big on the silver screen.
+Sushant made a dynamic debut in Bollywood with 'Kai Po Che!' and after garnering critical acclaim with 'MS Dhoni: The Untold Story,' there was no looking back for the 33-year-old.
+Here's a look at his journey.